 Adwords ad extensions are one of the best ways marketers can stand out from their competitors in a crowded, online marketplace.
 They can give an edge to just about any campaign, and help to separate the fantastic online performers with those that aren’t all that great.
 Here, we’ll go into ad extensions in more detail; what they are, how you can use them, and more.
 Read on if you want to separate your business from the mediocre:

-What Is An Ad Extension?
+What Is An Ad Extension in Google Ads?

 An ad extension is a piece of information that allows you to expand your advertisement in order to make it more useful to users.
 Ad extensions can include phone numbers, links from your site, reviews, and more.
 You can select the extensions that you feel will help better your advertising campaign and meet your goals.